-But first, if you are a person who has been identified as ‘abrasive’, please click here for a candid note from Sharone Bar-David to you.
+But first, if you are a person who has been identified as “abrasive,” please click here for a personal note from Sharone Bar-David.

-If you are a senior leader managing someone whose interpersonal style rubs people the wrong way, you know that this person’s conduct is bad for business – whether he or she holds a management position or otherwise is considered to be a valuable contributor.
-Although a stellar (even brilliant) performer, the abrasive person’s behaviour can cause distress in the work environment, trigger high staff turnover and sick leaves and tarnish your brand reputation.
+If you are a senior leader managing someone whose interpersonal style rubs people the wrong way, you know that their conduct is bad for business.
+Whether he or she holds a management position or is otherwise a valuable contributor, the abrasive person’s behaviour causes distress, triggers staff turnover and sick leaves, and tarnishes your brand reputation.

-You want to retain this person and their expertise, however the cost might be too high.
-To assess the cost and risk, fill out our free, proprietary risk assessment.
+You want to retain this person and their expertise, but the cost might be too high.
+To assess the cost and risk, fill out our free risk assessment tool.
 You might be surprised at what you discover.

 That’s where the REAL™ Program for Abrasive Leaders* comes in.